ssloy/ssloy.github.io/docs/strange/earnshaw.md

 Physically this means the potential is shaped like a perfectly stretched elastic sheet — no bumps or wells can form away from the boundary of the sheet.

 A free charge placed in an electrostatic field would sit at a point where the electric force vanishes, i.e. in a point where its potential energy has a (local) minimum.
-But since the potential of an electrostatic field has no local minima, a result, the potential energy of a single particle has no local minima.
+But since the potential of an electrostatic field has no local minima, a result, the potential energy of a single particle has no local minima either.
 Therefore, static electric fields cannot trap a charged particle in stable equilibrium.

 Congratulations, we have just proven Earnshaw's theorem for a single charged particle.